Battle for the Donbas (1919): Red offensive (March–April)

-White counteroffensive (April-June)
+White counteroffensive (April–June)

 At the end of April 1919, the Whites began a counteroffensive, reinforced by the use of tanks.
 60 of the tanks were provided by the Allies as part of the first batch of weapons, together with 200,000 firearms and 500 million pieces of ammunition, as well as 6,200 machine guns and 168 aircraft.
 In the first clashes in which it was used, the new weapons raised panic among the Reds.
 Tanks repeatedly approached the red positions without any problems, inflicting serious losses on them, with some Red troops running away at the mere sight of them.
 Thanks to the use of tanks, May-Mayevsky's troops again took control of Yuzivka, Yasynuvata, Krynychna and Debaltseve.
 May-Mayevsky successfully used the existing communication network in Donbas, especially the railway lines, to efficiently move between towns.
 At the head of the forces numbering from 3 to 6 thousand soldiers successfully repelled the attacks of Red Army groups that were over three times or even ten times stronger, in a series of spectacular victories over the red forces.
 Another factor that contributed to the success of the Whites was the conflict between the command of the Red Army and the Makhnovshchina, who formally submitted to the Soviet command, but did not wish to extend the Bolshevik power to the territory under their control.
-Nestor Makhno himself did not even maintain contact with the command of the Southern Front of the Red Army, with which he should theoretically had coordinated his actions due to his proximity, nor with the staff of the 13th Army.
+Nestor Makhno himself did not even maintain contact with the command of the Southern Front of the Red Army, with which he should theoretically have coordinated his actions due to his proximity, nor with the staff of the 13th Army.
 In May and June 1919, Andrei Shkuro's White troops broke through the Makhnovist defense lines without much difficulty.
 At that time, Leon Trotsky proclaimed Makhno an outlaw.
 In the rear of the main front of the fighting between the Red and Whites, clashes between the Bolshevik forces and the Makhnovists took place.
 In May 1919, the otaman Nykyfor Hryhoriv, allied with them so far, also revolted against the command of the Red Army and the Ukrainian Bolsheviks.
-His 20,000 troops occupied the much of the provinces of Katerynoslav and Kherson for three weeks, thus binding the considerable Red forces.
+His 20,000 troops occupied much of the provinces of Katerynoslav and Kherson for three weeks, thus binding the considerable Red forces.
 Fighting with the Makhnovists and Hryhorivites exposed the right flank of the 13th Army, which had to withdraw after White tank attacks.